Silkey Goyal

 Evaluating social communication skills

-Based on this assessment, a customized speech therapy plan is created.
+Based on this assessment, a customised speech therapy plan is created.
 The plan may include weekly sessions, homework exercises, and progress monitoring to ensure improvements over time.

 Long-Term Benefits of Speech Therapy